S&P upgrades Portugal's credit rating outlook to stable

-LISBON Standard & Poor's has revised its outlook on Portugal's "junk" BB/B sovereign ratings to stable from negative, citing new evidence that European institutions will continue to support the country's efforts to get its fiscal house in order.
+Standard & Poor's has revised its outlook on Portugal's BB/B sovereign ratings to stable from negative, citing fresh evidence that European institutions will continue to support the country's efforts to get its fiscal house in order.

+The euro perked up slightly on the decision, edging to a session high of $1.2996 before quickly relinquishing those gains to stand 0.1 percent higher on the day.

-S&P's decision - the first outlook upgrade by a major rater since a slew of ratings downgrades in 2011-12 - came after the European Union finance ministers earlier this week commended the Portuguese and Irish authorities' strong commitment to their respective adjustment programmes.
+S&P's decision came after the Eurogroup and Finance Ministers announced their latest assessment on both Ireland and Portugal.
+In a statement, they said EU Finance Ministers commended the authorities' strong commitment to their respective adjustment programmes, which have already been successful in addressing previously accumulated imbalances.

-The ministers said they would seek how to smooth out the redemption schedules for the two countries' rescue loans for them to return to debt markets and exit their bailouts.

-Portuguese benchmark 10-year bond yields fell 20 basis points to 6.02 percent on Thursday - the lowest level since late January when Portugal made its first bond issue since the mid-2011 bailout.

-The announcement also helped lift the euro slightly.
-The single currency edged to a session high of $1.2996 on the news in the early hours on Thursday and then continued to rise a tad above $1.3 after a brief retreat.

-S&P said it expected "that Portugal's official European lenders are likely to extend their loans, thereby reducing the Portuguese government's refinancing risks and, to a lesser extent, its interest costs".
+"We therefore anticipate that Portugal's official European lenders are likely to extend their loans, thereby reducing the Portuguese government's refinancing risks and, to a lesser extent, its interest costs," S&P said.

-"At the same time, we expect Portugal's official lenders... to adjust Portugal's fiscal consolidation path under the programme, mostly to reflect the weaker-than-previously-assumed economic activity."
+"At the same time, we expect Portugal's official lenders... to adjust Portugal's fiscal consolidation path under the program, mostly to reflect the weaker-than-previously-assumed economic activity."

 S&P said this should make Portugal's adjustment process more sustainable, both economically and socially, reducing the risk that the government will not comply with the programme.